slawomir-niespodziany/diff_broker_message_source/README.md

 ## Installation
 *It is recommended to build and run the whole demo app at once, by following the guide in *[broker](https://github.com/slawomir-niespodziany/diff_broker)* repo.
 If you only want to install this single component, then proceed with this document.*

-This component requires the interfaces it uses, to be available in CMake registry (already installed).
-Please, refer to the installation guides in *[iprocessable](https://github.com/slawomir-niespodziany/diff_broker_iprocessable)* and *[ilink](https://github.com/slawomir-niespodziany/diff_broker_ilink)* for reference.
+This component requires the interfaces it uses to be available in the local CMake registry.
+Please refer to the documentation of *[iprocessable](https://github.com/slawomir-niespodziany/diff_broker_iprocessable)* and *[ilink](https://github.com/slawomir-niespodziany/diff_broker_ilink)* for installation guides.

-Below commands can be run from within the component directory to build and install it in your local CMake registry.
+The following commands can be run from within the component directory.
+They build and install the component (along with its tests) in your local CMake registry.
 ```
 cmake -Bbuild -DCMAKE_EXPORT_PACKAGE_REGISTRY=ON
 cmake --build build